 MKT 215 - Marketing Creativity (4)

 Focusing on the theories and models that enable students to develop perspectives upon creativity and its potential impacts on organizational life.
 Effective management of creativity within marketing organizations is emphasized.
 (Formerly MKT 315).
+This is a Writing in the Discipline (WID) course.

 Prerequisite: Completion of at least 30 college credits.